 We know.
 Not everyone is blessed with a green thumb.
 In fact, the majority of folks will admit to killing more than three plants in their lifetime.
-Still, becoming a plant parent is much easier and less stressful than, say, caring for a living thing like a pet or even a baby.
+Still, becoming a plant parent is much easier and less stressful than, say, caring for a living thing like a pet or a small human.
 For this reason, we highly recommend decorating your Denver apartment with various plants; they can really transform the overall look and feel of your decor.
 In order to make this easier for all self-proclaimed plant killers, we’ve compiled a list of easy-to-care-for plants.
 Plus, we’re also talking specifically about the best plants for an apartment, because apartment living is its own sort of hurdle.

 In general, cactus is a beginner type of plant for those who require an introduction into the world of greenery.
 They’re basically a plant on training wheels.
 They come in all shapes and sizes, and many have pretty flowers, but they require very little maintenance.
 Keep them warm, give them sun, and water occasionally, actually, sparingly.
 Cactus are designed to thrive in a very harsh living environment and are resilient to plant owners who may be more prone to watering neglect.